crossorigin="anonymous">

 Machine Learning-Based Real Steps Algorithm

 In March 2025, Oura introduced the “Real Steps” algorithm, a machine learning model designed to enhance the detection of genuine steps.
 Unlike traditional methods that rely on broad movement data, this advanced algorithm trains on large datasets of walking patterns to ensure that each counted step represents actual footfalls.
-This reduces error rates and filters out noise caused by hand gestures such as typing or eating.
+This reduces error rates and filters out noise from hand gestures, such as typing or eating.

 Incorporation of Heart Rate Data

 Oura combines step count with heart rate data to estimate energy expenditure and active calories burned more accurately.
-Higher heart rates during physical exertion influence the activity metrics, distinguishing between light movements and vigorous exercise, further refining step and calorie counts.
+Higher heart rates during physical exertion influence activity metrics, distinguishing between light movement and vigorous exercise and further refining step and calorie counts.

 Distance Estimation

-Distance calculation is derived from the step count multiplied by an estimated average stride length, which the device personalizes based on the user’s height and activity level.
-This indirect method, while commonly used in wearable devices, requires consistent stride patterns for high accuracy, which can vary with walking or running conditions.
+Distance is calculated by multiplying the step count by an estimated average stride length, which the device personalizes based on the user’s height and activity level.
+This indirect method, while commonly used in wearable devices, requires consistent stride patterns for high accuracy, but these can vary under walking or running conditions.

 Comparison of Oura Ring step tracking with other fitness trackers